Insaida/nscCTF/GettingStarted.md

 ### <a name="eligibility-other"></a> Other Cases

-Teacher Accounts are special accounts that can create Class Groups and cannot join teams.
-In order to allow Teacher Accounts to play through the competition, each Teacher Account is associated with a unique hidden team with the prefix "TEACHER-".
-These Teacher Account teams are always marked as ineligible and are not designed to ever show up on any scoreboard.
+mentor Accounts are special accounts that can create Class Groups and cannot join teams.
+In order to allow mentor Accounts to play through the competition, each mentor Account is associated with a unique hidden team with the prefix "mentor-".
+These mentor Account teams are always marked as ineligible and are not designed to ever show up on any scoreboard.

 If all members of a team disable their accounts, then a team will be marked as ineligible.